 The uncertainty of SIC prediction was measured by root-mean-square error (RMSE).
+This year we provide SIE uncertainty using forward forecast from 2013-2020 with an additional SIE bias correction (0.42).

-They were estimated based on 34 years cross-val c) Brief description of any post processing you have done (1-2 sentences).
+c) Brief description of any post-processing you have done (1-2 sentences).

-A constant bias correction was applied to Arctic SIC prediction at each grid point.
-Then a constant SIE bias was applied too.
+First, a constant bias correction was applied to Arctic SIC prediction at each grid point.
+Then a constant SIE bias derived from the cross-validation experiments from 1979 to 2012 was corrected, together with a resolution bias correction from the September SIE prediction.